stomp/stomp-spec/src/stomp-specification-1.1.md

 with a null byte and if a content-length is not specified, the first null byte encountered signals the end of the frame.

+An application may add any arbitrary user defined headers to the SEND frame.
+User defined headers are typically used to allow consumers to filter messages based on the application defined headers using a selector on a SUBSCRIBE frame.
+The user defined headers should be passed through in the MESSAGE frame.

 <h3 id="frame-SUBSCRIBE">SUBSCRIBE</h3>

 The SUBSCRIBE frame is used to register to listen to a given destination.
 Like